 - Brush your teeth and gum line with small circular motions

-- Opt for an electric brush to remove over 20% more plaque during each brushing
+- Opt for an electric brush to remove over 20% more plaque than a manual brush

 - Don’t skip the floss